lopez05656/android_vendor_lge_cv1/README.md

 # android_vendor_lge_cv1
-Don't use this yet, It's not finished!
+Do not use this yet, It's not finished.
 ## Spec Sheet
 <table>
   <tr>